oktat/tan/prog_alapok/02_Webszerkesztes.md

 * &num; szöveg
 * { szöveg }

 12.)
-Ennyi féle fejezetcím állítható be a HTML elemekkel:
+Ennyiféle fejezetcím állítható be a HTML elemekkel:

 * 4
 * 5